 Probated November 6, 1716″

 Despite his inauspicious arrival in Virginia, John seems to have been successful.
-I find it distasteful to know that he owned slaves, but he was apparently devoted to his family and was a respected resident of Christ Church Parish where he served as lay reader, appraiser, juror, and clerk of the vestry.
+I don’t like the fact that he owned slaves, but he was apparently devoted to his family and was a respected resident of Christ Church Parish where he served as lay reader, appraiser, juror, and clerk of the vestry.

 Colonial men and times : containing the journal of Col. Daniel Trabue, some account of his ancestry, life and travels in Virginia.
 Ancestry.com, Provo, Utah, 2005.
-Accessed on Ma
+Accessed on March 15, 2019.